 Passive cooling systems work by preventing overheating, rather than by reducing the temperature.
 Some mattresses have built-in cooling designs to help passively regulate temperature.
 While some use copper infusions to conduct heat away from the body, others use convoluted foam to promote airflow.

 With passive cooling technology, the object is to keep air flowing, prevent heat retention, and use materials that wick away moisture.
-Other popular cooling agents are gel-infused foam or beds with springs to help promote airflow.
-To help you avoid constant pillow flipping, some companies have created pillows with special designs to help keep them cool while you sleep in warm environments.
+Other popular cooling agents are gel-infused foam or innerspring beds to help promote airflow.
+To help you avoid constant pillow flipping, some companies have created gel pillows with special designs to help keep them cool while you sleep in warm environments.

 Active cooling is a much more aggressive way of cooling a room.
 While passing elements usually have dual purposes, most of the active methods are meant for cooling only.
 In this arena, we have bed fans, water cooling, and air cooling technology.
 These cooling methods may be a little more expensive than passive methods, but they also tend to function more effectively.